 Seminal vesiculitis is an inflammation and often an infection of one or both vesicular glands.
-The purulent material associated with vesiculitis is considered a contaminant and may be associated with an infectious microbial agent.
-Purulent contamination causes semen to be discarded from bulls collected at a semen collection center.
-Bulls found to have vesiculitis during a breeding soundness exam are considered unsatisfactory breeders.
-Bulls that are refractory to treatment efforts are culled.
+The purulent material associated with vesiculitis is a contaminant of semen and is a cause for semen to be discarded from bulls collected at an artificial insemination center.
+Bulls found to have vesiculitis during a breeding soundness examination are considered unsatisfactory breeders.
+Bulls refractory to treatment efforts should be culled.

 Vesiculitis has been reported in bulls wherever breeding cattle are raised.
-The reported incidence of vesiculitis in the general population of bulls is 1–10%.
+The reported incidence of vesiculitis in the general population of bulls is 1%–10%.
 However, incidences of 20% and even 49% have been reported for bulls housed in groups.
-Bulls of all ages can be affected, but vesiculitis is most frequently observed in yearling bulls presented for a breeding soundness exam or collected for the first time.
-Because many yearling bulls affected with vesiculitis are culled, it is observed less frequently in adult bulls.
+Bulls of all ages can be affected, but vesiculitis is most frequently seen in yearling bulls presented for a breeding soundness examination or collected for the first time.
+Because many yearling bulls affected with vesiculitis are culled, it is seen less frequently in adult bulls.

 Etiology and Pathogenesis

 Vesiculitis is typically considered to be caused by bacterial infection.
 The most commonly identified bacteria are Arcanobacterium pyogenes, Pseudomonas aeruginosa, streptococci, staphylococci, Proteus spp, and Escherichia coli.
 Other microbial agents implicated include Mycoplasma bovigenitalium, Chlamydia spp, and viruses.